dc-js/dc.js/web/docs/api-latest.md

 ### dc.baseMixin ⇒ <code>Chart</code>
 Base Mixin is an abstract functional object representing a basic dc chart object for all chart and widget implementations.
-Methods from the Base Mixin are inherited and available on all chart implementation in the DC library.
+Methods from the Base Mixin are inherited and available on all chart implementations in the DC library.

 **Kind**: static mixin of <code>[dc](#dc)</code>